-Project Runway: Lifetime managed to kill the suspense surrounding the identities of this show's eighth season finalists by airing a promo for the next week's episode during the commercial break directly preceding that episode's elimination.
+For Project Runway, Lifetime managed to kill the suspense surrounding the identities of the eighth season finalists by airing a promo for the next week's episode during the commercial break directly preceding that episode's elimination.

 Oxygen Network is bad with this as well, in particular with their reality show Hair Battle.
 Gee, thanks for giving me a comprehensive list of everyone who is not going to be eliminated halfway through the episode, guys.

-Single Father: Other David Tennant dramas can't escape this either.
-The Next Time trailers for this show repeatedly revealed major plot points.
+Single Father: Let's say that Doctor Who isn't the only David Tennant dramas subject to this trope.
+The Next Time trailers for Single Father repeatedly revealed major plot points.
 You'd think that for a show where a major, tension-creating plot element would be about who fathered whose children, you wouldn't give the answer away in the trailers.
 But no....

 Spartacus: Blood and Sand: In the trailer for the final season War of the Damned, there is a brief clip of what is clearly the final battle that spoils who does and doesn't make it to that point.

-Stargate SG-1: Gets a Lampshade Hanging along with pretty much everything else on the episode 200.
+Stargate SG-1lampshades this along with pretty much everything else on the episode 200.
 According to Wikipedia the twist they're talking about (Jack O'Neill's sudden appearance) actually made it to the commercials for the episode.

 Vala: Wow.
 Nobody's gonna see that coming.